smit1010/c/README.md

-# theCprogrammingLanguage
+# C
-The c programming language Daily
+The c language Daily